Shruti1729/Tic-Tac-Toe/README.md

 The project has been created using p5.js Web Editor.

-Acknowledgements to the youtube channel "The Coding Train" , contributor in thiis project Mani Agarwal and our instructor Dr. Sonal Jain.
+Acknowledgements to the youtube channel "The Coding Train" , contributor in this project Mani Agarwal and our instructor Dr. Sonal Jain.